Learn more about what others are doing across Canada and gain access to other CCIS resources for download.

 National Invasive Species Awareness Week - May 16-23, 2020

-The National Invasive Species Awareness Week (NISAW) is being held May 16-23, 2020, and aims to encourage action geared towards preventing the spread of invasive species in Canada.
-To launch the first year of this awareness campaign, we are focused on working with partners across Canada to share messaging and resources through social media and online tools.
+The National Invasive Species Awareness Week (NISAW) was held May 16-23, 2020.
+This week leverages social media and online tools to encourage action geared towards preventing the spread of invasive species in Canada.

 KRISTIN ELTON, New Brunswick Invasive Species Council

 Learn from the CCIS about the steps they have taken to build and expand a national Clean Drain Dry program and the tools and resources available to your organization, as well, hear from Kristin Elton, Program Coordinator of the New Brunswick Invasive Species Council, about the innovative ways they are implementing Clean Drain Dry at a provincial level.

 Learn how the CCIS has worked in partnership with industry through the National Invasive Horticulture Working Group to develop key components of the Be Plant Wise program including a National Code of Conduct and how the CCIS is continuing to expand the program across Canada.
 Also, hear from Vicki Simkovic of the Ontario Invasive Plant Council on how their Grow Me Instead Program has ‘grown’ into a successful provincial campaign and the steps they have taken to expand and maintain the program.